nodejs/node/doc/api/buffer.md

 Writes `byteLength` bytes of `value` to `buf` at the specified `offset` as little-endian.
 Supports up to 48 bits of accuracy.
 Behavior is undefined when `value` is anything other than an unsigned integer.

+This function is also available under the `writeUintLE` alias.

 ```js
 const buf = Buffer.allocUnsafe(6);